 Then, there is the press.
 It is my opinion that they need to back off choosing candidates and just report the news.
 The press should be unbiased on all issues and on all candidates.
 Sometimes I wonder if reporters are only able to keep their jobs if they take sides (and told which side to take), and that would mean that the news isn't truly the news.

 So what about patriotism.
 For years my husband worked in different countries and we took our family when they were still at home.
-We live three years in Scotland, and I discovered that they didn't want to leave their country and come to ours.
+We live three years in Scotland, and I discovered that the Scots didn't want to leave their country and come to ours.
 They loved their own country, and it was so beautiful there.
 I found that most places we went, people were happy to belong to their particular country.
 In Scotland they were actually fearful to visit America.
 They watched a lot of television and thought all Americans were alcoholics and carried guns.
 At this time, that was not true.
 In fact someone once told us they didn't think we were really Americans because they had never seen us drinking.

 When we finally came home from Scotland, my son immediately got on the local high school football team.
 I remember walking across the field and when the national anthem was played I stood at attention with tears streaming down my face.
 Another time, we flew into L.A. and as we went through customs, the official said to me, "Welcome home."
 It seemed a little thing, but I love my country so these things touch my heart.
 My country has many flaws.
 I pray that these get remedied.

 I think everyone should have some input into what happens in our country, but nobody has the right (or should have) to make it difficult for people in Washington to do their jobs.
 There is so much dissention in our country over politics.
 It is my honest belief that after the election is over, we need to come together as one people and try to help the person who was elected--not destroy him.
 Every person on the earth has flaws.
 Rioting in the street will not fix those flaws.
 We only destroy each other when we stay apart and don't do everything in our power to help a new president succeed.
 If he or she succeeds, our country succeeds.
 We need to look at the past and do what previous generations have done.
 We don't have to like the person in charge, but we shouldn't try to destroy them.
-Thar person is the chosen leader and deserves a chance.
+That person is the chosen leader and deserves a chance.
 One or two weeks is not long enough to see what they will do.
 It was Abraham Lincoln who said, "A nation divided against itself cannot stand".
 We need to come together, even though it is difficult and be one people in our nation.
-We need to stand together, but if we still have bad feelings and can't for a president (and can't put them aside), we need to wait four years and do our best to elect a person that we feel will do a better job.
+We need to stand together, but if we still have bad feelings for our president (and can't put them aside), we need to wait four years and do our best to elect a person who we feel will do a better job.
 Four years will not destroy our country, but hate and rioting will take its toll.
 It is totally unprofitable for everyone if a group of people destroy property or harm people just because they think things are wrong.
 There are much better methods to improve conditions in the world.
 There are positive things everyone can do to help.
 Rioting fixes nothing.
 Looting fixes nothing.

 I want my children and grandchildren to be able to live in a country where people respect one another.
 Has anyone ever asked you what you would do if you were president.
 I saw a paper my granddaughter wrote and she mentioned that she would give everyone free frogs.
 I asked various people what they would do and my list is below.
 The order these comments are in is simply the order in which I received them.
-I put the age of the contributor if I knew it.

 Parenthesis contain ages of some of the respondents.